DACF Home → Bureaus & Programs → Maine Natural Areas Program → Communities, Plants, and Animals → Rare Plants → Goodyera oblongifolia

 Conservation considerations: This plant has been known to disappear from an area following logging.
 Orchids are popular among some speciality gardeners, and populations of this species are vulnerable to unscrupulous or uneducated collectors.
 Plants dug from the wild usually do not survive; more importantly, removing these plants harms the natural population and may cause its eventual disappearance.
 Not known to have been successfully propagated, so any plants offered for sale have almost certainly been collected from the wild.

-For more information, see the New England Wild Flower Society's Conservation Plan for Goodyera oblongifolia-pdf link-282 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Goodyera oblongifolia.